big-samantha/pe_toolkit/README.md

   * vacuum_full_possible fact
   * Type and provider that you use on your pe-postgres server that "fails" when you do not have enough space to perform a vacuum:full.

+**NB**: The tests for things involving sudo currently fail because I can't figure out how to mock a `Facter::Util::Resolution.exec()` that involves sudo.

 #### License